Small Town America - Mulberry, Indiana

 Mulberry has a post office and a telephone cooperative, one beauty salon and tanning center, a bank, three churches (Lutheran and Methodist), a Fire Department, an assisted living/long-term care facility, a police department/Marshal, a gas station/convenience store, one family restaurant/pub, a pizza place, a public library, and a liquor store.
 There are a handful of other businesses but no retail stores.

 Mulberry Centennial park offers a playground, tennis courts, and softball fields as well as a picnic area and is the site of the annual chicken and pork chop cookout, July 4th fireworks, and similar events.
 In 2008, Mulberry observed it's Sesquicentennial with a weeklong celebration.

-Despite the struggles there are some positive signs in Mulberry.
-Some new development has occured in the past 5-10 years, with a handful of new housing developments growing on the outskirts of town.
+Despite the struggles, there are some positive signs in Mulberry.
+Some new development has occurred in the past 5-10 years, with a handful of new housing developments growing on the outskirts of town.
 A number of older homes have also been purchased and renovated.
-It's hard to know what the future holds for this small town but eventually it may find it's way back to a more prosperous existence.
+It's hard to know what the future holds for this small town but eventually, it may find it's way back to a more prosperous existence.